 - Environmental criteria for gold mining must be met

 In addition, the workers must be paid a monthly fixed income, instead of just paying the amount found.
-In addition, child labor is strictly prohibited in this certification.
+Child labor is also strictly prohibited in this certification.
 Other ethical gold mining initiatives include the Swiss Better Gold Association (SBGA), which is also part of the Fairminded and Fairtrade gold initiatives.
+Brands with certificates as such produce sustainable jewelry.

 In addition, various companies and trade associations from the gold and diamond industries joined forces to form the non-profit organization "RJC Chain of Custody Gold".
 This advocates an ethical, socially and environmentally compatible as well as human rights compliant company policy and also promotes this along the entire supply chain.

-The most well-known advocate of ethical gold is luxury manufactory Chopard , Since XNUMX, Chopard has been producing all of its watch and jewelry collections from 100% ethical gold.
+The most well-known advocate of ethical gold is luxury manufactory Chopard,, Since 2018, Chopard has been producing all of its 100% Ethical Gold watch and jewelry production.

-Capolavoro also offers great jewelry and creates its products exclusively from XNUMXnd Life-Cycle Gold.
-The gold comes from recycling processes of secondary material.
-Waste from the industrial processing of precious metals, e.g. for jewelry and watch production, as well as old gold, which was previously used to process coins and old jewelry, is used.
-By doing so, resources can be spared and reused.
+Also offers great jewelry found Capolavoro, which creates its products exclusively from 2nd Life-Cycle Gold.
+The gold comes somites Recycling processes of Secondary material.
+So waste from the industrial processing of precious metals, z.
+B. for jewelry and watch production, as well as old gold, previously to jewelry or Coins was processed.
+This means that resources can be saved and reused.

 3. Lark & Berry

-At Lark & Berry, one does not only find fair gold, but also diamonds which are produced in the laboratory.
+At Lark & Berry Not only does one find fair gold, but all diamonds are also produced in the laboratory.
 For the production of laboratory diamonds, the natural cycle of diamond formation is mimicked.
-Cultured diamonds are thus XNUMX% real diamonds.
+Cultured diamonds are thus 100% real diamonds.
 With the naked eye or with the magnifying glass no difference can be determined.
-The quality corresponds to the highest purity, which only XNUMX% of the worldwide won diamonds meet.
+The quality corresponds to the highest purity, which only 2% of the worldwide won diamonds meet.

 A look behind your pieces of jewelery is therefore worthwhile.
-Especially as there are so many companies that have committed themselves to ethical gold and offer new potential favorite pieces.
+Especially as there are so many companies that have committed themselves to sustainable jewelry as well as ethical gold and offer new potential favorite pieces.